 We call geometric angles between planets aspects.
 Activation can also occur when a transiting planet makes an aspect to a planet in your chart.
 Important aspects that we look at are 60, 90, 120, 150 and 180 degree angles.
 The impact is greater when those same two aspecting planets, the transiting planet and the one in your chart, are aspecting each other in your birth chart.

 For instance, let’s say you were born on the first day of the sign of Gemini.
 The date a sign begins varies a little from year to year, but is usually around the 21st through the 23rd.
-So, let say you were born on June 22nd when the Sun was at zero degrees Gemini.
+If you were born at the beginning of a sign, the Sun was at zero degrees.
+In this instance, zero degrees Gemini.
 Also, on that day, the planet Saturn was at zero degree Gemini.

 I will call the Sun a planet even though it is a luminary.
 So these two planets, the Sun and Saturn, were both at the same degree of the zodiac.
 When two planets are together at the same degree, we say they are conjoined.
 This is what was happening on the day you were born.